-- 166. Assets: In Cuba, INSMET and INRH manage the national hydro and meteorological databases at the central level, which are connected with the local databases managed by provincial dependencies of said national agencies.
-The Climate Change Technical Unit (CCTU), recently created within the INSMET, is the focal point for all technical issues and requests regarding climate change. - 167.
+- 167. Assets: In Cuba, INSMET and INRH manage the national hydro and meteorological databases at the central level, which are connected with the local databases managed by provincial dependencies of said national agencies.
+The Climate Change Technical Unit (CCTU), recently created within the INSMET, is the focal point for all technical issues and requests regarding climate variability and change. - 168.
 In Dominican Republic, the Observatory on Climate Change and Resilience has been established.
-The web-platform INFOCLIMA RD collects and disseminates information about relative humidity, temperature, precipitation, heat waves, droughts, floods, risk maps and other climate-related data. - 168.
+The web-platform INFOCLIMA RD collects and disseminates information about relative humidity, temperature, precipitation, heat waves, droughts, floods, risk maps and other climate-related data. - 169.
 Jamaica is developing a Climate Data Platform, which aims at improving the quality of data collected and used by public and private sector stakeholders at the local and national levels.
-The National Risk Information Platform (DRIP) mentioned in Section B above, aims to consolidate spatial and physical data from the entire territory and make it available for government institutions and other stakeholders. - 169.
-Gaps to be addressed: Once established, RRMCs will need to be connected to central and provincial databases to ensure upward and downward flow of data to improve risk analysis, scenario modeling and decision-making at local and national levels, and support the articulation of hydro-met and sectoral data bases for comprehensive data analysis.
+The National Risk Information Platform (NRIP) mentioned above, aims to consolidate spatial and physical data at a parish and national level, and make it available for government institutions and other stakeholders. - 170.
+Gaps to be addressed: Once established, RRMCs will be connected to central and provincial databases to ensure upward and downward flow of data to improve risk analysis, scenario modeling and decisionmaking at local and national levels, and support the articulation of hydro-met and sectoral data bases for comprehensive data analysis.
 ICT protocols and standard operating procedures will need to be established and streamlined to strengthen the capacities of RRMCs, local governments and multidisciplinary groups for data collection, analysis and sharing, both upstream and downstream.
 Poor information transmission and communication to community users and decision-makers limits preparedness, risk and adaptation measures.